bank-vaults/vault-secrets-reloader/examples/try-locally.md

 kubectl apply -f e2e/deploy/workloads
 ```

-Looking at the manifest of one of the deployments, the only difference from one that is prepared to work with the Bank-Vaults Webhook with all the annotations starting with `secrets-webhook.security.bank-vaults.io` and the env values starting with `vault:` is the presence of the new `alpha.vault.security.banzaicloud.io/reload-on-secret-change: "true"` annotation telling the Reloader to collect secrets and reload it if necessary.
+Looking at the manifest of one of the deployments, the only difference from the one that is prepared to work with the Bank-Vaults Webhook with all the annotations starting with `secrets-webhook.security.bank-vaults.io` and the env values starting with `vault:` is the presence of the new `secrets-reloader.security.bank-vaults.io/reload-on-secret-change: "true"` annotation telling the Reloader to collect secrets and reload it if necessary.

 ```yaml
 apiVersion: apps/v1